 Fig. 2.
 Identity card of an official delegation member from 1969 issued to a Hungarian collective passport

-Unlike most usual collective passports that had an officially set form (Fig. 3-5)., the passport of the Croatian ice hockey team is remarkable from three aspects.
-Of course, for any student of passports it is interesting first of all due to its form.
-But it would be too narrow view.
-It also fairly reflects approach to the sport in those times that completely differs from the over sophisticated and dehumanized industry of the present days and perfectly characterizes the complex and contradictive political situation, in which it was issued and used.
+Unlike most usual collective passports that had an official set form (Fig. 3-5)., the passport of the Croatian ice hockey team is remarkable from three aspects.
+Of course, for any student of passports, it is interesting first of all due to its form.
+But it would be a too narrow view.
+It also fairly reflects an approach to the sport in those times that completely differs from the over-sophisticated and dehumanized industry of the present days and perfectly characterizes the complex and contradictive political situation, in which it was issued and used.

 Fig. 3.
-Cover of the Hungarian collective passport from early 1970s
+Cover of the Hungarian collective passport from the early 1970s

 Fig. 4.
-First side of the Czechoslovak collective passport from 21 April 1969
+The first side of the Czechoslovak collective passport from 21 April 1969